 I suggest you work out how much you could pay each month and start saving this amount up in a separate account, where you won’t be tempted to dip into it.
 If the debt collector contacts you, you then have an amount you could offer in a full and final settlement.

 In this case there isn’t anything sensible you can do now except wait.
 If the debt collector does contact you, don’t ignore the letter but offer a token payment and give details of your income and expenditure, showing why you can’t afford any more.

-You need to look at your whole situation, rather then “fire fight” individual debts.
-Although this particular old debt could potentially disappear, you should probably assume that it won’t.
-Have a look at these debt solution flowcharts then consider talking to StepChange about your options.
+You need to look at your whole situation, not just firefight individual debts.
+Although this particular old debt could potentially disappear, it’s best to assume that it won’t.
+Have a look at this overview of possible debt options.